EnvisionDoc/iam/iam_gettingstarted.md

 2. Edit the authorization of user accounts by changing the granted policies or adding the user to specific user groups.

-If there are no target policies or user groups, please create the policy or user group first.
+If there are no authorization policies or user groups for selection yet, create the policies and user groups first.
 For more information, see [Managing policies](managing_policies) and [Managing user groups](managing_groups).